What are disability benefits?

 Disability benefits can be paid for deaf infants and children, teenagers and deaf young people.

-If you are awarded a disability benefit, there are no rules on what the money should be spent on as it is a contribution to the extra costs of raising a disabled child or living with a disability.
+If you are awarded a disability benefit, there aren't rules on what the money should be spent on, as it's a contribution to the extra costs of raising a disabled child or living with a disability.
 Each family and deaf young person will likely use this money slightly different.